2023 KQ14: Orbital alignment

 The direction of 's orbital apsides, or longitude of perihelion (ϖ), is not aligned with those of the three previously known sednoids.
 Whereas the orbits of the three previously known sednoids appear to cluster between ϖ = 0° and ϖ = 90°, the orbit of points in the opposite direction at ϖ = 271°.
 (Note: The longitude of perihelion ϖ is defined as the sum of the longitude of ascending node Ω (measured on ecliptic plane) and the argument of periapsis ω (measured on orbital plane): $\varpi = \Omega + \omega.$) The anti-aligned orbit of challenges but does not rule out the Planet Nine hypothesis, which was originally proposed to explain the apparent orbital clustering of the three previously known sednoids.
 If Planet Nine exists, then it should orbit the Sun at a farther distance (using the 2024 prediction of a = 500±+170 AU) in order to keep the orbit of stable for at least one billion years.

 Simulations without Planet Nine by Ying-Tung Chen and collaborators in 2025 suggested that there is a 97% chance that 's orbit was previously aligned with the three known sednoids 4.2 billion years ago, or roughly 300 million years after the formation of the Solar System, if the orbits of all sednoids were apsidally precessing due to perturbations by the giant planets.
 This primordial cluster of aligned orbits would have then gradually dispersed due to the sednoids' differing apsidal precession rates.
-In this case, this would suggest that the sednoids' orbits were perturbed by a passing rogue planet early in the Solar System's history.
+In this case, this would suggest that the sednoids' orbits were perturbed by a rogue planet early in the Solar System's history.

 Physical characteristics

 appears extremely faint from Earth, with an apparent magnitude of 25.4.
 Its brightness suggests a diameter between 220 and 380 km, if it has a geometric albedo between 0.05 and 0.15.
 Observations by the Magellan Telescopes in April 2025 showed no significant brightness variations over time, suggesting that has either a slow rotation or a uniform shape or albedo.
-Observations of in different light filters show that has a moderately red color similar to other TNOs and sednoids.
+Observations of in different light filters show that it has a moderately red color similar to other TNOs and sednoids.